mshanGithub/msbotframework/Orchestrator/docs/NLRModels.md

 ### pretrained.20210205.microsoft.dte.00.06.unicoder_multilingual.onnx
 This is a high quality multilingual base model for intent detection.
 It's smaller and faster than its 12-layer alternative.
 It is a 6-layer pretrained pretrained [Transformer][7] model optimized for conversation.
 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.
-The model supports in total 100 languages, with 8 of them (EN, ES, DE, FR, IT, JA, PT, and ZH) we believe of [high performance](#multilingual-intent-detection-models-evaluation).
-The full list of languages supported by the model can be found at [XLMR Supported Languages][8].
+The model supports in total 100 languages (full list can be found at [XLMR Supported Languages][8]).
+8 languages (EN, ES, DE, FR, IT, JA, PT, and ZH) are fine-tuned with additional data (performance can be found [here](#multilingual-intent-detection-models-evaluation)).

 ## Alternate Models